Why publish with the Journal of Cancer & Allied Specialties?

 5.5.
 Data Availability

-Journal of Cancer & Allied Specialties (JCAS) may request authors to submit (anonymised) study data for inspection or verification.
+Journal of Cancer & Allied Specialties (JCAS) may request authors to submit (anonymized) study data for inspection or verification.

 6. Preparation of Manuscript

 Journal of Cancer & Allied Specialties requires all manuscripts to be submitted in Word format.
-The text should be double-spaced throughout with 1-inch margin all around.
-Text should be in Arial font and in 11 or 12 point.
+The text should be double-spaced throughout with a 1-inch margin all around.
+The text should be in Arial font and 11 or 12 points.

 All figures/images and tables are to be uploaded as separate files.
-It is important to ensure that they are not embedded into the main text file.
+It is important to ensure that they are not embedded in the main text file.

 Any manuscripts submitted without following these guidelines will be returned to the author without peer-review, thus delaying the evaluation process of the manuscript.